jmhobbs/storytlr/README.markdown

 3. Check your /protected/config/config.ini
 4. Enjoy

+# Tracking This Fork #

+Once you have switched to this fork it will update quickly.
+There are a migration SQL files in /protected/install/migration-*.sql that should always be safe to apply to your database, they only alter or create as needed.

+So, the update steps are:

+1. Run <tt>git pull origin master</tt>
+2. Import the latest migration SQL file (or all of them to be safe)

 # Help! #

 To get help for _this specific_ fork, you can contact me on twitter @jmhobbs